isabella-stevani/2dof-parallelrob/README.md

 # Robust Control of a 2-DOF Parallel Mechanism
-This project refers to the master thesis entitled "Robust Control of a 2-DOF Parallel Mechanism Combining Feedback Linearization and H-infinity Design" developed by Isabella Stevani with the supervision of Profesor Diego Colón.
+This project refers to the master thesis entitled "Robust Control of a 2-DOF Parallel Mechanism Combining Feedback Linearization and H-infinity Design" developed by Isabella Stevani with the supervision of Profesor Diego Colón, both from the Laboratory of Automation and Control of the University of São Paulo - LAC/USP.
 More details about the control and modeling methodologies used in the codes presented here could be found at the master thesis qualification text available soon at Research Gate.

 #### -- Project Status: Active